Jeremii808/Surfbait/README.md

 Per the terms and conditions of their API use, I have included the Magicseaweed logo on top of the content.
 When you click on it, you’ll go straight to the Magicseaweed website.

+To access Magicseaweed’s API, you need to have a key.
+To get one you have to sign up through their website and give a few details of why you are requesting it.

 Each forecast shows the minimum and maximum swell height, the time frame of the swell, wind speed, wind direction, and the temperature.
 The earliest time frame is 2 AM.
 When you scroll up, later time frames are shown for the rest of the day.
 The last time frame available is 11 PM.

 <img src="screenshots/honolii_screenshot.png" width="360" height="640"> <img src="screenshots/hapuna_screenshot.png" width="360" height="640">